Skip to main content

 Distributed Cluster Architecture for Unlimited Horizontal Scaling

-JitAi supports scaling from single-node deployment to large-scale enterprise cluster deployment through hierarchical management of organizations, nodes, runtime environments, and applications, achieving resource scheduling and load balancing.
+JitAi enables seamless scaling from single-node deployments to large-scale enterprise cluster architectures through hierarchical management of teams, nodes, runtime environments, and applications, delivering comprehensive resource scheduling and load balancing capabilities.

-Each organization can have multiple nodes, each node can participate in multiple runtime environments, and each runtime environment can include multiple nodes and deploy multiple applications.
+Teams can encompass multiple nodes, with each node participating in multiple runtime environments.
+Runtime environments can span multiple nodes and host multiple application deployments.

-Runtime environments support flexible division by different dimensions to meet complex enterprise deployment requirements:
+Runtime environments support flexible organization across multiple dimensions to accommodate complex enterprise deployment requirements:

 Classification DimensionEnvironment ExamplesUse Cases